DHSI 2014 offerings include the following. Fees for the 2014 DHSI are available here.

 Games for Digital HumanistsMatt Bouchard and Andy Keenan

-[This offering is now 1/2 full (3 December)] Games are a popular and quickly growing area of study in humanist disciplines.
+[This offering has 4 spots remaining (27 February)] Games are a popular and quickly growing area of study in humanist disciplines.
 This course combines treatments of game criticism, game theory and game development toward understanding how to approach this medium as an object of research.
 We discuss games broadly, which includes table top games, board games, video games, card games, etc. Part of the course will provide instruction about creating a playable prototype game as part of game-first research -- ultimately combining theoretical aspects of game studies with the practical application of game building for both newcomers and experienced game scholars.
 Our focus in the course is to learn how games are structured and how they function, so prototypes are built with scissors, paper, and ideas to keep the focus on playtesting and iterative design.